 Okay, by now you should have realised how much I love the visuals within The Pedestrian.
 From the 2D puzzles to the 3D backgrounds, the whole experience was a delight to play through casually, thanks to there being no time limits or pressure to rush through it.
 I’m going to pick up the PS4 version at some point so that I can experience the entire adventure once more (and earn a new set of trophies).

-In terms of the sound, the game relies on two things – ambient background sounds and wonderfully composed music.
+In terms of sound, the game relies on two things – ambient background sounds and wonderfully composed music.
 Whilst you’re underground, working through the sewers, you’ll hear the dripping of water, your footsteps and jumping echoing in the distance, and random sounds which you’d expect if you were down there with your flat friend.
-Then, as you escape and venture into more elaborate settings, the music kicks in and offers a nice relaxing and calm soundtrack to simply sit back and take your time trying to work out the puzzles to.
+Then, as you escape and venture into more elaborate settings, the music kicks in and offers a nice relaxing and calm soundtrack to simply sit back and take your time trying to work out the puzzles too.

-On the PS5, everything worked as intended – I had no crashing, no framerate drops, no trophies which didn’t unlock, and no frustrations with the various control and gameplay mechanics – it’s a very polished and well-designed game which far exceeded my expectations I had prior to playing it a few days ago.
+On the PS5, everything worked as intended – I had no crashing, no framerate drops, no trophies which didn’t unlock, and no frustrations with the various control and gameplay mechanics – it’s a very polished and well-designed game that far exceeded my expectations I had prior to playing it a few days ago.

 If you’re in the mood to play a unique puzzle game with an interesting concept and beautiful visuals, The Pedestrian is for you.
 Although the game gets trickier and more complex the further you get, you never feel like it’s an impossible puzzle; you can solve everything if you take your time and plan ahead – making this accessible to people of all ages and skill levels.
 The main PS5 upgrade has to be the immersive haptic feedback in the controller, but the sharp, clean, and colourful visuals also help define just how polished and special this game truly is.